TestimonyAdeyemi/DS-Project-5-Instagram-DM-Chat-Analysis/README.md

   <li>Add all chat files into one folder: Instagram stores each chat as a file in a different folder, so as part of the data transformation process, I put all the chats in one folder.</li>
   <li>Convert each file into a dictionary.
 Instagram automatically exports the chats in JSON dictionaries, I merged all the chats into a while and saved the chats as dictionaries.
 Each conversation became a dictionary.</li>
   <li>I renamed the column names to structure the day as well as convert timestamp values into regular time and date.</li>
   <li>I filtered out the irrelevant dates.
-I only needed data from July 1-23.</li>
+I only needed data from August 1-30.</li>
   <li>For analysis I made use of NLTK to identify keywords as well as the sentiment score of each of the messages the leads sent to us</li>
 </ol>